aryanchakravorty/AI-Dungeon-Master-Persistent-Storytelling/README.md

 #### 🏆 Bonus Features Implemented

 * **👥 Character Memory:** NPCs remember their previous interactions with the players and evolve their dialogue and behavior accordingly.
-* **📜 Dynamic Quest Log:** The system automatically tracks player objectives and can reference quest progress to guide the narrative.

 ---